HobnobMancer/cazy_webscraper/docs/index.rst

 * Write out protein sequences retrieved from UniProt and NCBI in FASTA format, and build a local BLAST database.
 * Retrieve protein structures from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank, `PDB <https://www.rcsb.org/>`_, for CAZymes in the local database.
 * Be configured to scrape the entire CAZy database, or recover only CAZymes filtered by user-supplied criteria, such as CAZy classes, CAZy (sub)family, or taxonomy.
+* Retrieve the latest taxonomic classifications (including the complete lineage) from the NCBI Taxonomy database

 ----------
 Quickstart